AWARD WINNERS 2022

 Fabiana Pernisco

-Fabiana has a degree in Communication and Performing Arts in Pisa and a Master’s degree in Visual Art and Multimedia in Valencia and has worked for festivals across Europe.
-After living in London she moved to Edinburgh where she continues to produce short documentary film, film essays and video art.
+Fabiana is a Documentary Filmmaker, Masterclass Facilitator and Film Jury member who has worked for festival across Europe.
+After living in Spain, Rome and London she moved to Edinburgh where she continues to produce short documentary, video essays and video art.

 Melanie Toutakova